wamp-proto/wamp-proto/spec/README.md

 Some WAMP messages contain `Options|dict` or `Details|dict` elements.
 This allows for future extensibility and implementations that only provide subsets of functionality by ignoring unimplemented attributes.
 Keys in `Options` and `Details` MUST BE of type `string` and MUST match the regular expression `[a-z][a-z0-9_]{2,15}*` for WAMP predefined keys.
 Implementation MAY use implementation-specific key which MUST match the regular expression `_[a-z0-9_]{2,15}*`.

 **Polymorphism**
-For a given `MessageType` and number of message elements is uniquely defines the expected types.
-Hence there is no polymorphic messages in WAMP.
-This leads to message parsing and validation control flow that is efficient, simple to implement and simple to code for rigorous message format checking.
+For a given `MessageType` and number of message elements the expected types are uniquely defined.
+Hence there are no polymorphic messages in WAMP.
+This leads to a message parsing and validation control flow that is efficient, simple to implement and simple to code for rigorous message format checking.

 **Structure**
-The *application* payload (that is call arguments, call results, event payload etc) are always at the end of the message element list.
-The rationale is: *Brokers* and *Dealers* have no need to inspect (parse) that application payloads.
+The *application* payload (that is call arguments, call results, event payload etc) is always at the end of the message element list.
+The rationale is: *Brokers* and *Dealers* have no need to inspect (parse) the application payload.
 Their business is call/event routing.
-Having the application payload at the end of the list allows *Brokers* and *Dealers* skip parsing altogether.
+Having the application payload at the end of the list allows *Brokers* and *Dealers* to skip parsing it altogether.
 This improves efficiency/performance and probably even allows to transport encrypted application payloads transparently.

 ### Message Definitions